Ranking the Marvel Cinematic Universe: The Phase Five Update

 “How’s space?”

-For many years, this was the defacto “worst MCU movie.”
-While some more recent MCU movies have taken that title, including a much worse Thor movie, this one is still a major stinker.
-With an awkward screenplay and uninspired direction, Thor: The Dark World is a pretty life-less ordeal.
-Chris Hemsworth has never been more weirdly stilted than as he is here.
-Natalie Portman is entirely wasted.
-There are a few attempts at humour, but they come across as being forced and pretty unfunny.
+For many years, this was the de facto “worst MCU movie.”
+While more recent MCU movies have long since taken that title (including an even worse Thor movie, as mentioned previously), this one is still a major stinker.
+With an awkward screenplay and uninspired direction, Thor: The Dark World, the second Thor film, is a pretty tiring ordeal.
+Alan Taylor replaces Kenneth Branagh in the director’s chair to great disappointment.
+Chris Hemsworth has never been more weirdly stilted than he is here, losing all of the charisma and comedy that the other Thor outings have managed to find.
+Natalie Portman is reduced to a helpless love interest, sacrificing everything that made Dr. Jane Foster a competent character on her own.
+There are a few attempts at humour scattered throughout the film, including the ol’ hammer-on-the-coat-hook bit, but they come across as forced more than anything else.
 And then there’s Malekith, perhaps the worst central villain of the entire MCU.
 I guess there are some good visual effects sometimes.
 The bit where Thor and Malekith are jumping through the different realms is kinda fun.
 But honestly, there’s not much to like.

 Fun fact: this was the first MCU film I ever saw in the theatres.